edub008/community/tutorials/appengine-yarn/index.md

 ## Deploying to App Engine

+> **_NOTE:_**  While Yarn is supported for building your application it is not currently supported for running the deployment in GAE, hence you must make sure your run script (or `entrypoint` value if being used in your app.yaml file) use NPM to serve your application.

 To use Yarn for your deployments to App Engine flexible environment, all you need is a `yarn.lock` in your application directory.
 Then, just deploy: